reubenstr/metaphasic-blog/_posts/zuko.md

 Every printed part was designed using Fushion 360 with the goal of minimizing frame size, part count, and keeping a sense of aesthetics all while keeping the parts simple to print.
 All the parts are printed in ABS but in retrospect I would of tried PETG for easier printing and better dimensional stability.

+Total assembled weight (frame, motors, electronics, and batteries) is about 2.2kg.

 ![zuko mini australian shepard](/assets/blog/zuko/zuko-mini-australian-shepard.jpg)

 This is Zuko, a Australian shepherd.
-The story is over the Covod 19 pandemic, my girlfriend wanted a puppy and found a beautiful black tri Australian shepherd.
-During our trip to pick her up Zuko was also available and I thought here was my chance to also have my own puppy - I was quickly denied.
-She made a strong case that Australian shepherds need large amounts of attention and activity but I being a typical engineer tend to fall into projects with the rest of world going unnoticed.
+Over the Covid 19 pandemic my girlfriend wanted a puppy and found a beautiful black tri Australian Shepherd.
+While picking her up Zuko also available was a spunky brown tri (Zuko) and I thought this was my chance to also have my own puppy - I was summarily denied by girlfriend.
+She made a strong case that Australian Shepherds need large amounts of attention and activity but I being a typical engineer tend to fall into projects with the rest of world going unnoticed.
 I reluctantly agree and went with the best second option, building my own puppy!

 ![zuko v2](/assets/blog/zuko/zuko-v2.1-robot-dog-legs-assembled.jpg)